Raag079/AWS-Kinesis-Poster-Worker/README.md

 kinesis-poster-worker
 =====================

-A simple Python-based Kinesis Poster and Worker example (aka _The Egg Finder_)
+A simple Python-based Kinesis Poster and Worker

 _Poster_ is a multi-threaded client that creates ```--poster_count``` poster threads to: